magneticio/vamp.io/content/resources/using vamp/environment-variables.md

 3. **Service scope**: Will override breed scope and cluster scope, and is part of the blueprint artifact.
 Use this to override all environment variables for a specific service within a cluster.

+### Examples of scope use

-> **Note:** Using scopes effectively is completely up to your use case.
-The various scopes help to separate concerns when multiple people and/or teams work on Vamp artifacts and deployments and need to decouple their effor
+> **Note:** Effective use of scope is completely dependent on your use case.
+The various scopes help to separate concerns when multiple people and/or teams work on Vamp artifacts and deployments and need to decouple their effort.

-Let's look at some examples:

-### Example 1: Running two the same services with a different configuration
+#### Example - Run two of the same services with different configurations

-As a dev/ops-er you want to test one service configured in two different ways at the same time.
+**Use case:** As a devOps-er you want to test one service configured in two different ways at the same time.
 Your service is configurable using environment variables.
 In this case we are testing a connection pool setting.

-The blueprint would look like:
+**Implementation:** In the below blueprint we just use the breed level environment variables.
+The traffic is split into a 50/50 divide between both services.

 ```yaml
 ---